pashaAbri/mt-rag-benchmark/knowledgebase/enrichments.md

 # Enrichments in mtRAG

 **Enrichments** are metadata annotations that human annotators added to each user question during the conversation creation process.
 They classify questions along three key dimensions that are central to the benchmark's design.

 ---

+Initial annotation:

+- Three dimensions: Question Type (10 categories), Answerability (4 categories), Multi-Turn Type (3 categories)
+- Review Process: Annotators could "repair responses, passage relevance, and dimensions as needed"

 ## Three Types of Enrichments